-Press the START button six times to set 3 minutes of cooking time.
+press the START button six times to set 3 minutes of cooking time.

 You will hear a BEEP each time you press the button.
 Your oven will start before you have finished the sixth press; don't worry this is normal.

 The DISPLAY will count down from 3 minutes.
-When it reaches 0, BEEP sounds.
+When it reaches.
+End it will sound BEEPS.

 Open the oven door and test the temperature of the water.
 If your oven is operating the water should be warm.
 Be careful when removing the container it may be hot.